datadryad/dryad-app/documentation/counter_stats.md

 lots of workarounds in place.
   - We save reports to `/apps/dryad-prd-shared/json-reports`
   - Weekly processing script at `cron/counter.sh` in our config repo.
-  - `bundle exec rake counter:clear_cache` completely clears our database table that contains counts.
+  - `bundle exec rails counter:clear_cache` completely clears our database table that contains counts.
-  - `bundle exec rake counter:cop_manual` reads every month out of the json files and accumulates the stats for each dataset into the database (month by month).
+  - `bundle exec rails counter:cop_manual` reads every month out of the json files and accumulates the stats for each dataset into the database (month by month).
 I happens after we run stats every week.